Dream a Little Dream (film): Music

 The soundtrack includes a mix of 1980s rock and classic music.
 Michael Damian covered the 1973 David Essex song "Rock On" which rose to number 1 on the Billboard Hot 100 the week of June 3, 1989, helped by a video featuring the film's lead actors.

-Mickey Thomas, the lead singer of the popular 1980s band Starship, recorded the film's title theme song and its duet version with Mel Tormé for the soundtrack.
+Mickey Thomas, the lead singer of 1980s band Starship, recorded the film's title theme song and its duet version with Mel Tormé for the soundtrack.
 Thomas also appears as the teacher Mr. Pattison in the film.